EsionMa/html-docx-fixed/README.md

 To generate DOCX, simply pass a HTML document (as string) to `asBlob` method to receive `Blob` (or `Buffer`) containing the output file.

+    import htmlDocx from 'html-docx-fixed/dist/html-docx';
+    import saveAs from 'file-saver';

     var converted = htmlDocx.asBlob(content);
     saveAs(converted, 'test.docx');